2factorauth/twofactorauth/CONTRIBUTING.md

 ## Site Criteria

-The following is a rough criteria and explanations for what sites should be on 2FA.org.
-If one of the following Criteria is met, it belongs on 2FA.org:
+The following is a rough criteria and explanations for what sites should be on DongleAuth.info.
+If one of the following Criteria is met, it belongs on DongleAuth.info:

 1. **Personal Info/Image**: Any site that deals with personal info or a person's image.
 An example of a site with **Personal Info** would be their Amazon